 Can Probiotics Help You Lose Weight?

-Probiotic supplements and fermented foods like kombucha and kimchi are all the rage these days as more research finds associations between our microbiomes and (pretty much) every aspect of our health.
-Among improved skin and more regular digestion, weight loss is also one of the touted benefits of adding probiotics into your diet.
+Probiotic supplements and fermented foods like kombucha and kimchi have been all the rage over the past few years as more research finds associations between our microbiomes and (pretty much) every aspect of our health.
+Weight loss is also a touted benefit of adding probiotics into your diet.

-While there is some research out there to connect probiotics with weight loss and belly fat reduction, we wanted to get an expert opinion on the subject.
-We spoke with Will Bulsiewicz, M.D., M.S.C.I., a South Carolina-based gastroenterologist and renowned gut health expert to find out the facts.
-We were pretty surprised by what he said.
+While there's research that connects probiotics with weight loss, we wanted to get an expert opinion on the subject.
+We spoke with Will Bulsiewicz, M.D., M.S.C.I., a South Carolina-based gastroenterologist and renowned gut health expert, to find out the facts.

 Should You Try Probiotics for Weight Loss?

-"There is no one-size-fits-all probiotic," Bulsiewicz says.
+"There is no one-size-fits-all probiotic," Dr. Bulsiewicz said.
 "We each have our own unique microbiome, as unique as your fingerprint, so there's no guarantee for how a person will respond to any given strain."

-Secondly, Dr. B says that we can't expect for one small lifestyle change to drastically affect our weight if we don't change our other lifestyle habits.
-While he does say probiotics can help with bloating, heal previous damage to your microbiome and relieve constipation, it's not going to give you the long-term results that eating healthy and exercising regularly will.
+Secondly, Dr. Bulsiewicz said that we couldn't expect one small lifestyle change to drastically affect our weight if we don't change our other lifestyle habits.
+While Dr. Bulsiewicz said probiotics could help with bloating, heal previous damage to your microbiome and relieve constipation, they will not give you the long-term results that eating healthy and exercising regularly will.

-While "probiotic" is the buzzword of the wellness industry today, Bulsiewicz says we need to consider another crucial part of achieving better gut health—prebiotics.
-Prebiotic is also a fancy word for soluble fiber and are what the good probiotic gut bacteria feed on to give our bodies the impressive health benefits like reduced inflammation, clearer skin, improved heart health and many others.
+While "probiotic" is the buzzword of the wellness industry, Dr. Bulsiewicz said we need to consider another crucial part of achieving better gut health—prebiotics.
+Prebiotic is also a fancy word for soluble fiber and is what the good gut bacteria feed on to give our bodies impressive health benefits like reduced inflammation, clearer skin, improved heart health and many others.

 The Bottom Line

-Dr. B is very clear that there's no magic supplement or pill that can replace a healthy, plant-rich diet and regular exercise.
-He says simply walking for thirty minutes a day can help jumpstart your fitness and weight loss journey—and if you want to take a probiotic, do it!
+Dr. Bulsiewicz was clear that no magic supplement or pill can replace a healthy, plant-rich diet and regular exercise.
+Dr. Bulsiewicz said that simply walking for thirty minutes daily can help jumpstart your fitness and weight loss journey—and if you want to take a probiotic, do it!

-Upping your intake of fiber-rich prebiotic foods, such as whole grains, fruits, nuts, seeds and veggies is a surefire way to get closer to your weight-loss goals and improve your overall health.
-On top of that, it may be worth talking to your doctor about adding a prebiotic supplement to your mealtime routine to see if that can help give you the push you need.
+Upping your intake of fiber-rich prebiotic foods, such as whole grains, fruits, nuts, seeds and veggies, is a surefire way to get closer to your weight-loss goals and improve your overall health.
+On top of that, it may be worth talking to your healthcare provider about adding a prebiotic supplement to your mealtime routine to see if that can help you reach your goals.
 Just be sure to consult your medical professional before making any lifestyle changes.